 Objectives of the Interruptible Rate Pilot

-The main goal of the IRP is to test new ways to encourage large consumers to actively support the stability of the electricity grid.
-Participants can lower their global adjustment charges by agreeing to use less electricity when the IESO directs them during stressful times and potentially save costs.
+The IRP aims to test new ways to incentivize large consumers to actively support the stability of the electricity grid.
+Participants can lower their global adjustment charges by agreeing to use less electricity when the IESO directs them during stressful times and thus save costs.

 Pilot Duration and Terms